MislavJaksic/Real-Estate-Valuator/Database/README.txt

-Open(conn) - open a connection to a specific database and collection Close() - close a connection and mongod GetDataIter(condition, distinct) - get data iterator from the collection Store(sentry) - store an entry in the collection Database.py takes care of booting up Mongo database and taking it offline as well as checking if a connection to a collection has been established.
+Open(conn) - open a connection to a specific database and collection Close() - close a connection and mongod GetDataIter(condition, distinct) - get data iterator from the collection Store(entry) - store an entry in the collection Database.py takes care of booting up Mongo database and taking it offline as well as checking if a connection to a collection has been established.